Analysis | Why Trump is once again claiming that he was spied upon in 2016

-On Monday morning, Trump claimed that he’d at last been vindicated.
+On Monday morning, Trump claimed that he had at last been vindicated.

 “I was proven right about the spying,” he said in one of his Twitteresque “statements” from his office, “and I will be proven right about 2020.”

 It’s a useful parallel, in fact, comparing his claims about having been spied on with his claims about fraud in the 2020 election.
-In neither case has any such thing been proven, despite, as always, the robust effort by his allies to provide some foundation to Trump’s unfounded claims.
+In neither case has any such thing been proved despite, as always, the robust effort by his allies to provide some foundation to Trump’s unfounded claims.

 The prompt for Trump’s claim is a court filing submitted on Friday.
 It combines several interesting threads from the Trump era to make one relatively vague allegation, an allegation then misrepresented by some of Trump’s most fervent allies as dispositive.
 Bear with me as I explain those threads briefly.